Here's How To Pronounce Hijab And What Exactly Does It Mean?

 Across the world, in different Muslim cultures, the hijab symbolizes different things.
-There are a traditionalist view and a contemporary view on the importance and significance of hijab across cultures but the theme that is common across the world, however, is the association of modesty and hijab.
+There are a traditionalist view and a contemporary view on the importance and significance of the hijab across cultures but the theme that is common across the world, however, is the association of modesty and the hijab.
 Many Muslims view the hijab as a sign that they have given the choice of how much body to show to God, while others believe it is fundamental to living a pious life with no temptations.

 Many women also cover their heads to mimic the lifestyle of the Prophet (PBUH)’s wives.
-As Reza Aslan notes in his book, the hijab was not a common practice in the 8th-century Muslim world, and women started practicing it as it was practiced by Umm-e-Moimineen or the Prophet’s wives.
+As Reza Aslan notes in his book, the hijab was not a common practice in the 8th-century Muslim world, and women started practicsing it as it was practiced by Umm-e-Moimineen or the Prophet’s wives.

 What is the Meaning Behind the Hijab?

 If one was to translate the word hijab, it would mean to veil, and this is the simplest translation of the word.
 However across the Quran and Hadith, the word Khimar is used for head covering, and the word Hijab is used to denote a curtain or separation and is seen more than the head covering and as a blueprint for the modest lifestyle most Muslims adapt, especially in clothing.
 The word modest is an umbrella term, and is subjective, and applies to both genders.
-For example, some Muslims may wear loose shirts and skirts, or they may wear a Jalabiya, a high neck long dress that extends from the neck to the feet; both are considered modest.
+For example, some Muslims may wear loose shirts and skirts, or they may wear a jalabiya, a high neck long dress that extends from the neck to the feet; both are considered modest.

 The four major Sunni schools of thought deem it obligatory for women to cover the whole body, except for face and hands (and feet for Hanafi Scholars).
 For men, it is designated to cover their belly button down to their knees.
 Whether to cover their knees and their belly button is unclear.